MaximEYakovlev/simple-app/README.md

 > [!NOTE]
 > **To run the API documentation:**
-> 1. Launch the terminal, move to the `docs` directory of the project.
+> 1. Launch the terminal, move to the `server / docs` directory of the project.
 > 2. Execute the next command:
 >   ```
 >   npx serve